-Amy Adams is the library’s Head of Community Engagement.
+Amy Adams is the library’s assistant director.

 She is a native Salinan and received a B.A. in English from Bethel College in North Newton.
 Amy is a voracious reader, picking up anything from fantasy, graphic novels and pop fiction to classics and literary fiction.
 She loves “Dr. Who” and “Game of Thrones” and admits that she is a bit of a nerd.
 Her more homespun hobbies include cooking, failing as a gardener, writing, singing and laughing a lot with her husband, children and friends.